little-Dave/Mod2_eventFlare/README.md

     `rails db:seed` again.

 **Run the app**
-To run the app, just type `rails s` into your command line (from the app's directory, of course) and hit return.
+-Just type `rails s` into your command line (from the app's directory, of course) and hit return.
 You should be up and running!

 - The app does have a test suite--if you plan on running it, you'll need to install Rspec with `rails g rspec:install`